jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 ### Add code

 * Double-click on the *uart_led* entry to view its content.
-Notice in the Verilog code, the *BAUD_RATE* and *CLOCK_RATE* parameters are defined to be 115, 200 and 125M Hz.
-Also notice that the lower level modules are instantiated.
-The `meta_harden` modules are used to synchronize the asynchronous reset and push-button inputs.
+Notice in the Verilog code, the *BAUD_RATE* and *CLOCK_RATE* parameters are defined to be 115,200 and 125 MHz.
+Also, notice that the lower level modules are instantiated.
+The `meta_harden` modules are used to synchronize the asynchronous reset and push-button inputs (Read the code!).

 * Expand `uart_rx_i0` instance to see its hierarchy.
-This module used the baud rate generator and a finite state machine.
-The `rxd_pin` is sampled at a x16 the baud rate.
+This module used the baud rate generator (It generate a 16x Baud enable.) and a finite state machine.
+The `rxd_pin` is sampled at a rate that is 16x the baud rate.

-* Because there are only 4 leds on PYNQ_Z2 board, so we need to fix the code in three files: `led_ctl.v`, `uart_led.v` and `uart_led_pins_pynq.xdc`.
+* Because there are only 4 leds on PYNQ_Z2 board (The source code was oringally used for a differenct board.), so we need to change the code in three files: `led_ctl.v`, `uart_led.v` and `uart_led_pins_pynq.xdc`.

 * The `uart_led_timing_pynq.xdc` file is not required for this project, as it causes a `setup timing problem`.
 This file was originally intended to demonstrate how to analyze timing problems, but it is not relevant for the LEDs, which do not need any timing constraints.
 However, if you are interested in learning more about timing analysis, you can refer to this: